keshavsingh123/hello-react/README.md

 {lazy, Suspense} from 'react' // named import like, Suspense is a component lazy(()=>import('./component/grocery')) //like use/write // create own bundle, you can see network=>JS element:<Suspense fallback={<p>Loading...</p>}> <Grocery/> </Suspense> // where you are giving route

+# Tailwind

+how you create your react project(parcel/vite/create-react-app), according that you can find cmd on Tailwindcss site